 - Urinating more often.
 Frequent urination is a way of marking and letting other dogs know she is in heat.
 If you suspect urinary problems, which are also indicated by excessive licking of the genital area or frequent urination, it is important to take your dog to the veterinarian as soon as possible.

-These signs are a general overview and vary with each dog and during each phase of the canine estrus cycle.
+Specific timing will vary with each dog and during each phase of the canine estrus cycle.
 Spaying is the best way to prevent pregnancy and can be done as early as four months of age.
+It is surgery that will prevent your dog from getting pregnant.
+The spay surgery removes both the ovaries and the uterus.
+It is a very common surgical procedure and can be done by a veterinarian or a pet clinic.
 If you have any questions about your dog's estrus cycle or see any worrisome behavior, speak to your veterinarian right away.